 Cusco… and the altitude

-Cusco is the main hub for anyone heading to Machu Picchu – and the city is located on an average of 3,399 meters above sea level.
+Cusco is the main hub for anyone heading to Machu Picchu – and the city is an average of 3,399 meters above sea level.
 This imposes a challenge to travelers and it may concern you (and me) is the altitude sickness.
 It was my first time traveling to a place located over 3,000 meters above sea level – the threshold for altitude sickness reaction (and yeah, I had even gone up to 5,000 above sea level when traveling across Chile’s border to the Uyuni salt flat in Bolivia the next year, but that’s another story).
 In fact, Machu Picchu was not the problem because the site is “only” 2,800 meters above sea level; and its nearby town, Agues Calientes, is a bit lower.
 You will be fine when you are there.
 The problem is, to get to Agues Calientes, you have to go through Cusco, the major hub that connects you to Machu Picchu from the outside world, this is the nearest city for flights, and almost all tours and train takes off from there.
 It’s basically impossible to avoid Cusco for your trip to Machu Picchu, plus, it is a major historical city in the country and it has quite a lot to see and do.

 Luckily, I was prepared and didn’t suffer much from the altitude sickness symptoms.
 Let’s explore Cusco!